zubinchopra/portaldocs/portal-sdk/generated/portalfx-data.md

     }
 ```

-In this scenario, since the data being refreshed is that data rendered *in a specific Blade/Part*, refreshing data in the associated QueryCache/EntityCache is best done in terms of QueryView/EntityView methods (for that QueryView/EntityView in use by the Blade/Part view model).
+In this scenario, since the data being refreshed is that data rendered *in a specific Blade/Part*, refreshing data in the associated QueryCache/EntityCache is best done in terms of QueryView/EntityView methods (for that QueryView/EntityView in use by the Blade/Part ViewModel).
 See ["Refreshing a QueryView/EntityView"](#refresh-dataview) below.

 <a name="refresh-datacache"></a>
-<a name="working-with-data-explicitly-proactively-reflecting-server-data-changes-on-the-client-refreshing-or-updating-a-querycache-entitycache"></a>
-### Refreshing or updating a <strong>QueryCache/EntityCache</strong>
+### Refreshing or updating a **QueryCache/EntityCache**

 There are a number of methods available on QueryCache/EntityCache that make it straightforward and efficient to keep client-side cached data consistent with server data.
 Which of these is appropriate varies by scenario, and these are discussed individually below.

 To understand the design behind this collection of methods and how to select the appropriate method to use, it's important to understand a bit about the DataCache/DataView design (in detail [here](portalfx-data-configuringdatacache.md)).
 Specifically, QueryCache/EntityCache is designed as a collection of *cache entries*.
 In some cases, where there are multiple active Blades and Parts, a given QueryCache/EntityCache might contain *many cache entries*.
 So, below, you'll see '`refreshAll`' - which issues N AJAX calls to refresh all N entries of a QueryCache/EntityCache - as well as alternative, per-cache-entry methods that allow for *more granular, often more efficient* refreshing of QueryCache/EntityCache data.

-<a name="working-with-data-explicitly-proactively-reflecting-server-data-changes-on-the-client-refreshing-or-updating-a-querycache-entitycache-refreshall"></a>
-#### &#39;<code>refreshAll</code>&#39;
+#### '`refreshAll`'

 As mentioned above, this method will issue an AJAX call (either using the '`supplyData`' or '`sourceUri`' option supplied to the QueryCache/EntityCache) for each entry currently held in the QueryCache/EntityCache.
-Upon completion, each AJAX result is [merged](#refresh-datamerging) onto its corresponding cache entry.
+Upon completion, each AJAX result is [merged](#data-merging) onto its corresponding cache entry.

 ```typescript